-Of course, offshoring your software development team offers significant benefits, including lower costs and longer project runways.
+Of course, offshoring your software development team in Vietnam offers significant benefits, including lower costs and longer project runways.
 However, the challenges of offshoring can be overcome with foresight and discipline.
 Good managers should be able to successfully run a development team in onshore or offshore conditions, and importantly, the principles they use can be learnt by others.

 This article focuses on the establishment of an effective software development team for your own company, in a country other than home.
 We’re not talking about outsourcing in this article.
 There are strong reasons why the use of outsourcers may not be the right path for a startup or scaleup.
 As many noted entrepreneurs and investors have remarked, internal capabilities are key to the prospects of a startup or scaleup.
 Using outsourcers is likely to cost you more and destroy value for your company.